 The exact cause of Sjögren’s syndrome is unknown.
 Some research suggests that genetics along with environmental factors play a role in the development of the condition.
 Other research suggests that bacterial or viral infections may trigger the immune system to attack the moisture-producing glands.

 What we do know is that Sjögren’s syndrome is an autoimmune disease in which the body attacks its own healthy cells.
 The body’s immune system begins to destroy cells in the glands that produce saliva, tears, and other fluids in the body.
-Sjögren’s syndrome sometimes begins as a result of another autoimmune disease (e.g., rheumatoid arthritis or lupus), but it may also develop for no known reason.
+Sjögren’s syndrome sometimes begins as a result of another autoimmune disease (e.g., rheumatoid arthritis or lupus), in which case it is classified as secondary Sjögren’s syndrome, but it may also develop for no known reason.

 Primary Sjögren’s syndrome develops in people who have no other autoimmune disease, while secondary Sjögren’s is most often identified in people who have lupus or rheumatologic disease (e.g., rheumatoid arthritis).